-Bazel builds software from source code organized in a directory tree called
+Bazel builds software from source code organized in directory trees called

 BUILD file.
 The